edicsonm/Building-a-real-time-data-platform-on-AWS/Module-3_Contact_Centre_Data_Augmentation/README.md

 # Module 3.
-Stream Amazon Connect data in real time with Kinesis and Elasticsearch
+Augmenting User Behaviour Profiles with Contact Centre Data

 ## Background
 In this module, we will use Amazon's Elasticsearch service (Amazon ES) for real-time analytics of contact trace records (CTR) from an Amazon Connect contact center.
 A detailed list of components used in the solution are as follows: